ikolodiazhnyi/python-dj-blog/README.md

   - Search by post title, post body
   - Pagination

-It will have next models:
+It will have next models with M2M relationship :
   - Posts
   - Tags
- with M2M relationship

  ...